lucybot/lucy-codegen/README.md

 ## Project Overview

 ### Generators
-Each generator takes in a language and generates sample code for achieving some goal in that language
+Generators are contained in the ```generators/``` directory.
+Each generator takes in a language and generates sample code for achieving some goal in that language:

 * Request: Generates code for making an HTTP request
 * App: Generates code for serving a Single Page Application

+You can see samples of the generated code [in the test/golden directory](/test/golden)

 ### Languages
 Languages are described in the ```langs/``` directory.
 Each language is expected to implement certain fields and functions for generating code in that language.
 For instance, JavaScript has the following implementation: